Are you ready to learn how to create a personal brand that truly captivates your audience and clients?

 Your ideal client wants to see the real you in all aspects.
 So that means in your emails instead of sounding like a boring robot, type exactly the way you talk.
 My initial email that I send back to an inquiring bride probably sounds borderline psychotic because of how excited I am.

-The entire body of the email is pretty much me just crying and swooning over their details in a very dramatic way because that’s just me.
+The entire body of the email is pretty much me just crying and swooning over their details in a very dramatic way.
+That’s just me.
 And I want people to get a feel for that right out of the get go.
 In fact they should have an idea of what that email is going to say based on my website, social media, etc.

 If you are struggling with how to type the way you talk, try recording yourself talking and then type out what you say.